-

 Krafton, Subnautica, Legal Threats, And Chat GPT

 Full disclaimer I am not a lawyer nor have I ever had any past in legal stuff, but to be fair could probably do better than Chat GPT.
-So that is a title one situation that has burned trust, money, and if AI’s reputation wasn’t already on fire it has now been thrown to the core of the earth burning even worse than before.
+So that is a title, one situation that has burned trust, money, and if AI’s reputation wasn’t already on fire it has now been thrown to the core of the earth burning even worse than before.

 So I would understand if this situation was hard to follow and while I will be providing a gist of the situation Bellara News and Mujin have put together more comprehensive videos on the subject and I would recommend watching them before trying to decipher what this is.
 This starts with the release of Subnautica a marine exploration game that managed to break 1 million in sales really good for an indie game.

 Now, this is where Krafton came in but who are they?
 Where did this company come from?
-Krafton is a South Korean publisher that often buys smaller development studios and Indie game studios they are known for publishing PUBG and INZOI.
-Krafton saw the potential in Subnautica and the potential sequel and thus posed a deal: buying 100% of the company that made the game and if certain milestones were hit during Subnautica 2’s development they get a substantial amount of money. so an estimated $750,000 was paid to acquire the studio, but Krafton didn’t want to pay the additional $250,000 that was part of the deal if Subnuatica 2 was ready for early access in 2025.
+Krafton is a South Korean publisher that often buys smaller development studios and Indie game studios.
+They are known for publishing PUBG and INZOI.
+Krafton saw the potential in Subnautica and the potential sequel and thus posed a deal: buying 100% of the company that made the game and if certain milestones were hit during Subnautica 2’s development they get a substantial amount of money.
+So an estimated $750,000 was paid to acquire the studio, but Krafton didn’t want to pay the additional $250,000 that was part of the deal if Subnuatica 2 was ready for early access in 2025.

 Bellular News.
 “Krafton’s CEO Got What He Deserved: The Judge Went Hard.
 Youtube, uploaded by Bellular News, March 26 2026 https://www.youtube.com/watch?v=StOG9ZiLXw4&t=43s.